quarylabs/quary_basketball_analysis_duckdb/README.md

 ## NBA Analysis Project (DuckDB + Quary w/ Interactive Python Notebook)

 This project analyzes NBA data using DuckDB and Quary to transform raw data from .csv files into a structured database ready for analysis.
-The project also includes an interactive Python Notebook (NBA_Analysis.ipynb) that provides visual insights into team and player performance metrics.
+The project also includes an [interactive Python Notebook (analysis.ipynb)](./analysis.ipynb) that provides visual insights into team and player performance metrics.

 ### 📂 What's in this repo?